NHLOCAL/Music-Automatic/README.md

 - Removing duplicate songs with smart detection
 (in double singles - removal of the lower quality copy)
-- Adding a name by title and vice versa, with a priority check (names that contain the word strip instead of the name of a song, for example) Using machine learning?
+- Adding a name by title and vice versa, with a priority check (names that contain the word "רצועה" instead of a song name for example)
 - Overview with recommendations for implementation
 - Search for video files that take up space
 - Search for files with a high bit rate, with an option to shrink